 The ABCG2 gene belongs to a group of genes called the ATP-binding cassette family; genes in this family provide instructions for making proteins that transport molecules across cell membranes.
 In the intestines, the ABCG2 protein helps release (secrete) a substance called urate into the urine.
 Urate is a byproduct of certain normal biochemical reactions in the body.
 In the bloodstream it acts as an antioxidant, protecting cells from the damaging effects of unstable molecules called free radicals.
 Urate levels are regulated by the kidneys and, to a lesser extent, by the intestines.

 The ABCG2 protein also transports certain drugs out of cells.
 For example, this protein clears some chemotherapy drugs from organs and tissues.
 Transport of these drugs allows them to have their intended effects and be eliminated from the body.

 Health Conditions Related to Genetic Changes

-Genetic changes in the ABCG2 gene have been found to be associated with a condition called gout, which is a form of arthritis that causes painful join inflammation.
+Genetic changes in the ABCG2 gene are associated with a condition called gout, which is a form of arthritis that causes painful joint inflammation.

 While changes in the ABCG2 gene can alter urate levels in the body, they are not enough to cause gout by themselves.
 A combination of dietary, genetic, and other environmental factors play a part in determining the risk of developing this complex disorder.More About This Health Condition